 A. The needles used for Botox are extremely small, so shouldn’t be uncomfortable.
 Of course, everyone’s pain threshold is different, so if you have a particularly low pain tolerance, it may be worth taking paracetamol around an hour before your appointment.
 You should avoid ibuprofen and other blood thinning medication, though, as this can lead to increased bruising.
 Occasionally, numbing cream may be used in cases where pain threshold levels are particularly low.

 Q. Who can perform Botox injections?

-A. Anti-wrinkle injections such as Botox should only be performed by medically qualified practitioners as they require expert skill and experience.
+A. Anti-wrinkle injections such as Botox are prescription only medicine and should only be performed by medically qualified practitioners, as they require expert skill and experience.
 You should also have a face-to-face consultation with the prescriber prior to your treatment.

 When conducted by an expert, Botox injections are safe and effective, but in the wrong hands, could be very dangerous.

 Q. What’s the difference between Botox and fillers?

 A. Botox and dermal fillers can both be used to rejuvenate the skin, but, in fact, they work in different ways.
 Botox is a prescription only medicine, which relaxes the muscles, reducing movement which minimises dynamic lines, such as forehead lines and 11s.
 Dermal fillers, on the other hand, are also injectable treatments, but they work by plumping up lines to smooth them out.
 Fillers are also used for enhancing features such as the nose, jawline and lips.

 Q. Will I be able to move my face after Botox?